Moving to Germany with kids can seem overwhelming. To help you out, this guide to German education will help you find the right school for your child.

 Support for non-German-speaking students

 The school grade into which foreign pupils are placed when they arrive in Germany depends on how well they speak German.
-Children who do not speak German at home and who have not attended a German Kindergarten often repeat the first or second grade, but there is no real stigma attached to this.
+Children who do not speak German at home and who have not attended a German Kindergarten often repeat the first or second grade.
+There is no real stigma attached to this.

 Since the number of non-German students has constantly risen over the years, some adaptations have been made to ease their integration.
-Children who were not born in Germany or whose parents do not speak German at home may be offered additional lessons in the form of preparatory classes, bilingual classes, intensive courses and remedial classes, depending on the German state and availability.
+Children who were not born in Germany or whose parents do not speak German at home may be offered additional lessons.
+This come in the form of preparatory classes, bilingual classes, intensive courses and remedial classes, depending on the German state and availability.

 The structure of the German education system